 Mission plans in ASView enable the operator to plan a range of complex missions in detail, ideally suited for use during tasks such as survey operations and construction support.

 Autonomous aided control.
-The next step in ASView capability due in 2017.
-Intelligent mission plan changes and on board navigational decision making to avoid collision and achieve mission goals.
+The next step in ASView capability.
+Intelligent, deliberative, mission plan changes and on board navigational decision making to avoid collisions and achieve mission goals.
 Operator overrides only if required.

-Back seat driver interfaces with third party or open source systems including MOOS and ROS allowing research customers to develop their own autonomy applications without needing to concern themselves with safety critical vessel controls
+Vessel autonomy behavior can be extended using open interfaces.
+Back seat driver interfaces with third party or open source systems including MOOS and ROS allowing customers to develop their own autonomy applications without needing to concern themselves with safety critical vessel controls.

 ASView is able to control and monitor power generation and propulsion engines, motors and drives.
 The vessels electrical system, data buses and safety systems are all controlled and monitored with visual displays provided on the ASView-Bridge operator interface.